Kayak Buying Guide from EZ Dock

 - 30 inches = 210 to 230 centimeters

 - 32 inches = 220 to 240 centimeters

 - 34 inches = 230 to 250 centimeters

 - 36 inches = 240 to 250 centimeters

 If you don’t have a tape measure, there are other ways to determine appropriate kayak paddle length.
 If you can rent a kayak or borrow one from a friend, you could test their paddle out right in the water and gauge how it feels.
 You should be able to tell right away whether it’s too big, too small, or just right.
-Alternatively, you can complete an even quicker option on land: Grab the paddle and either hold it over your head or stand it upright next to you.
+Alternatively, you can complete an even quicker option on land: Grab the paddle and hold it over your head or stand it upright next to you.

-- Measuring the paddle when resting vertically: The first joints of your fingers should rest over the edge of the blade when reaching to the top of the paddle.
+- Measuring the paddle when resting vertically: The first joints of your fingers should rest over the blade’s edge when reaching to the top of the paddle.

 - Measuring the paddle while holding the paddle horizontally over your head: With bent elbows, your hand should be midway between the center of the shaft and the shoulder of the blade.

 There are other factors to consider when choosing a paddle.
 The differing sizes of each kayak could slightly skew your measurements.
-For instance, the depth of the seat or the width of the vessel may require that you choose a paddle that is shorter or longer depending on your comfort level.
+The depth of the seat or the width of the vessel may require a shorter or longer paddle depending on your comfort level.
 Always test a new paddle in your kayak if you can, so you can be sure it’s a comfortable fit.

 2. What Type of Hull Should My Kayak Have?